patternfly/training-scenarios/html-css/override-extend-variables/step4-instructions.md

 3) <strong>Create a wrapper around the cards.</strong>

-Multiple cards were just added and you need to create a wrapper around them.
+Multiple cards were just added, now create a wrapper around them.
 Add an opening `<div>` tag to the first line, and a closing `</div>` tag to the bottom of the file.

 4) <strong>Add a layout class. </strong>